clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Running DBRS with Cassandra
 ***************************

-DBRS with Cassandra can be deployed as a standalone container or inside Kubernetes.
+DBRS with Cassandra can be deployed as a standalone container or inside Kubernetes\*.
 Instructions for both cases is included here.
-Note that you can use the released `Docker image with Cassandra`_.
-These instructions are to provide a baseline for creating your own container image.
+Note that you can use the released `Docker image with Cassandra`_ (Docker\* examples below).
+These instructions provide a baseline for creating your own container image.
 If you are using the released image, skip this section.

 .. important::